What Are Some Goals of a Software Engineer That Help With Professional Development?

 What Does a Software Engineer Do?

-Software engineers are the real rock stars nowadays 🎸 Why?
+Software developers are the real rock stars nowadays 🎸 Why?
 Because they use sophisticated languages to make programs that tell computers to do all sorts of things.
 They create software that people can use for anything and everything - from mobile apps and chatbots to AI and operating systems!

 Software engineers also find clever ways to improve and add new features to their code.
 The best part?
 They can work in practically any industry, so there are endless opportunities for them to follow their passions and carve out their own unique career paths!
 But to be a good team member, engineers need to set smart goals that boost professional growth.
 Communication skills, technical skills, code quality — these mean nothing if senior engineers and junior engineers have no career aspirations.

 Why Set Goals as a Software Engineer?